annaesvensson/yellow-help/task-list.md

 - [ ] Added support for dynamic loading of JS/CSS files in bundler.
 Better page loading time.
 - [ ] Added support for web forms in Markdown.
 Users can create email contact forms or a feedback/survey forms.
 - [ ] Added support for Wysiwyg editor for Markdown.
 Users can edit websites without much knowledge.
+- [x] Added style guide for experienced developers and writers.
+Consistent code and documentation.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
 - [x] Updated API, changed getAvailable() to enumerate().
 Designers want to use non-flattened themes.
 - [x] Updated API, changed content element type notice to general.
 Make it more intuitive.